-I am the 908th: Capt.
+I am The 908th: Capt.
 Seth Capell

 |0

-This work, I am the 908th: Capt.
-Seth Capell, by SrA Shelby Thurman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, I am The 908th: Capt.
+Seth Capell, by SSgt Maximillian Goldberg, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT